edgelesssys/contrast/docs/versioned_docs/version-1.15/howto/encrypted-storage.md

 ### Configuration

 Add a `volume` of type `emptyDir` to your pod.
+The volume needs a capacity of at least 150 MiB.
 Mount it through a `volumeMount` with `HostToContainer` propagation.
 The specified `mountPath` is where the Contrast Initializer will mount the encrypted volume.
 Use a `volumeClaimTemplate` to make a persistent storage device available to your deployment.